soxueren/atsd/api/sql/README.md

 LIMIT 1
 ```

-The above query would scan all samples for 'm-1' metric in the database even though it would return only 1 record as instructed by `LIMIT 1` clause.
+The above query would scan all samples for 'm-1' metric in the database even though it would return only 1 record as instructed by the `LIMIT 1` clause.

 ## Joins

 Data for multiple virtual tables can be merged with `JOIN` and `OUTER JOIN` clauses.

-The syntax follows the SQL-92 notation using the JOIN clause as opposed to enumerating columns in WHERE clause according to ANSI-89.
+The syntax follows the SQL-92 notation using the `JOIN` clause as opposed to enumerating columns in the `WHERE` clause according to ANSI-89.

 Since joined tables always contain the same predefined columns, join condition doesn't have to be specified explicitly, similar to NATURAL JOIN in standard SQL: